 Which measures can you take?

 The implementation of EbA measures can be based on either a certain ecosystem service (e.g. water retention), part of an ecosystem or on one or several ecosystems.
 In general, the type and state of the ecosystem as well as the intended outcome determine the measures to choose.
 One focus of EbA for instance is “green infrastructure”, which can complement or substitute hard, or “grey”, infrastructural measures such as dykes, dams, river stabilization structures or man-made water reservoirs.

 EbA measures can cover:

 - technical measures (such as mangrove restoration),

 - policy & governance measures (enhancing cross-sectoral cooperation or multi-stakeholder participation)

 - capacity development (train authorities in applying mainstreaming tools)

-- research (create a better understanding on the values of ecosystem services)
+- research (create a better understanding of the values of ecosystem services)

-In general the type and state of the ecosystem as well as the intended outcome determine the measures to choose.
-The following table gives an overview of ecosystems, the measures that can be applied and the environmental, adaptation and socio-economic benefits they may achieve.
+The following table gives an overview of ecosystems, the hazards and measures that can be applied as well as the environmental, adaptation and socio-economic benefits they may achieve.

 More, proven and replicable EbA solutions examples from different regions and ecosystems are available on the Panorama Platform